yixqiao/TrollfaceDash/README.md

 # TrollfaceDash
 A silly, frustrating, almost-condescending platformer game made a long time ago in the era of trollfaces and MLG memes.
-I made this a very long time ago and the code is probably horrible.
+I made this (as previously stated) a very long time ago and the code is probably horrible.
 Artistic choices could also have been better.
 Please don't think too much of it.
+I will admit that I had a decent amount of fun playing it.

 ## Screenshot
 ![Screenshot goes here](screenshot.png)